 You can generally assume that the laxer the requirements for loan approval (especially for those on a very short-term loan), the higher your interest rate will be.
 However, if you face cash flow issues, which is actually one of the most common problems faced by small businesses, a loan at a high-interest rate might be a better option than shutting your doors.

 Microloans are small loans, typically around $5,000 to $10,000, that are offered at a low-interest rate.
-These are usually geared toward businesses looking to get off the ground or newer businesses whose survival past the precarious initial days are dependant on access to capital.
+These are usually geared toward businesses looking to get off the ground or newer businesses whose survival past the precarious initial days are dependent on access to capital.
 Microloans, when launched in the mid-2000s, typically focused on under-represented or disadvantaged groups, such as women-owned or minority-owned businesses or those established in developing countries.

 Because the groups targeted by microloans typically have poor (or no) credit history — or lack access to collateral needing to back a loan — microloans serve a population that has historically been ignored by banks.